danielvelara/danielvelara/README.md

     - Help the company staff to enforce multiple cybersecurity protection policies
     - Assisted in the migration of G-Suite to Office 365 across the company
     - Generated automated daily reports five times faster for the Sales team using SAP compared to the previous Excel implementation
-- **Kumon** - Guadalajara, Jalisco, México
-    > *Math Teaching Assistant* | 2015 - 2017
-    - *Helped and assisted dozen of students in math related problems ranging from basic Arithmatic to Calculus*

 ## Projects
 - **Pothole Detection System**, Summer 2021 - WIP